 2. Keep Employees Informed

 We use Microsoft Teams as our main collaboration tool, which I find amazing.
 A channel accessible to all staff was created in Microsoft Teams called 'COVID-19 advice and measures'.
 In this channel staff can access the latest government advice regarding COVID-19.
 Staff can also watch a video explaining how to prevent the spread of COVID-19 and what measures FlowForma has put in place to mitigate the spread of COVID-19 in the office.
 We also keep our FlowForma Contact log, 'Back To Work Forms', 'Visitors Request Forms' and many other forms in this channel as well.
+(Find out more about our Microsoft Teams app on this product information page).

 3. Adjust Office Layout